Girlfriend, Girlfriend: Plot

-The series follows Naoya Mukai, who had recently begun a relationship with his childhood friend Saki Saki.
-Nagisa Minase, his classmate, decides to confess her feelings to him as well, and after some initial hesitation, he accepts her request to be her boyfriend as well.
+Naoya Mukai is a high school student who has recently begun dating his childhood friend Saki Saki.
+One day, another classmate of his named Nagisa Minase, who is in love with him, decides to confess her feelings to him.
+Initially, Naoya was not going to date Nagisa, but after some initial hesitation, he eventually accepts her request to be her boyfriend if Saki agrees.
 Naoya decides that he will have both Saki and Nagisa as girlfriends at the same time.
 As Naoya currently lives alone due to his parents living elsewhere for work, Saki and Nagisa decide to live with him.
-The series follows their daily school life, as Naoya, Saki, and Nagisa experience difficulties and challenges in maintaining their love triangle relationship.
+The series follows their daily school life, as Naoya, Saki, and Nagisa experience difficulties and challenges in maintaining their non-monogamous relationship, which is only worsened by the arrival of Rika Hoshizaki, whose extreme obsession of Naoya constantly terrifies him.
+Before long, another girl named Shino Kiryū also gets involved as she too has unrequited feelings for Naoya.